 Looking at the profile, the events of that fateful day in 1962 came flooding back to me and I was reminded of Madiba’s bravery and courage and what he had to endure to bring freedom to South Africa.

-To get to the monument from Johannesburg, you need to take the Tweedie Road turn-off near Howick, on the N3 between Durban and Johannesburg.
+To get to the Nelson Mandela Capture Site from Johannesburg, you need to take the Tweedie Road turn-off near Howick, on the N3 between Durban and Johannesburg.
 Turn right on the R103.
 The sculpture is 5 minutes from the N3 turnoff and is well signposted.

 You can also follow the directions to the Mandela Monument on the GPS.